Enabling people and businesses throughout the world to realize their full potential

 Make your businesses visible to Microsoft

 Are you ready to take the next step?
 Register your business at the link below.
-Microsoft Procurement will contact you if you meet the needs of a specific contract requirement or if we decide to consider your business for inclusion in the Microsoft Vendor Program.
+Microsoft Procurement will contact you if you meet the needs of a specific contract requirement or if we decide to consider your business for inclusion in the Microsoft Supplier Program.

 Diversity glossary definitions